MrUhu/crawl4ai-webcrawler/Readme.md

 ## Parameters
 * url: The URL to start crawling from (required)
 * --deepcrawl: Perform a deep crawl following all links (optional|boolean)
+* --depth: Sets the depths of the deepcrawling process (default: 3)
 * --accept-downloads: Download found images and files during the crawl (optional|boolean)

 ## Results